scala-ide/scalariform/docs/source/README.rst

 Use with Eclipse
 ----------------

-Scala IDE for Eclipse incorporates Scalariform:
+Scala IDE for Eclipse uses Scalariform for formatting:

   http://download.scala-ide.org/